 - Having to complain to a manager

-- Having to deal with a pushy or slippery salesman, e.g., someone may dread the negotiating part of buying a new car
+- Having to deal with a pushy or slippery salesman, e.g., someone may dread the haggling step of buying a new car

 - Browsing a small store with an overeager clerk hovering around